jeanc18rlos/dental-vip-cms/src/pages/en/specialties/oral-surgery.md

-    patients or with any physical or emotional commitment. <b>Its objective is to get people into a state of tranquility and deep relaxation during the clinical act.</b></p>\n<p><b>Although the purpose of the intervention may vary, the techniques used are always very similar, </b>  and involve, prior anesthesia, the gum incision, its detachment to a greater or lesser extent, the removal of pathological or excessive tissues, placement of implants or biocompatible grafts, and finally; the closure and suture of the wound.
+    patients or with any physical or emotional commitment. <b>Its objective is to get people into a state of tranquility and deep relaxation during the clinical act.</b></p>\n<p><b>Although the purpose of the intervention may vary, the techniques used are always very similar; </b>  and involve, prior anesthesia, the gum incision, its detachment to a greater or lesser extent, the removal of pathological or excessive tissues, placement of implants or biocompatible grafts, and finally; the closure and suture of the wound.
 It will always be essential, for the final success of